-Saint Stanislaus Conservation Area is a 3.5 mile moderately trafficked loop trail located near Hazelwood, Missouri that features a river and is rated as moderate.
+Saint Stanislaus Conservation Area Loop Trail is a 1.7 mile moderately trafficked loop trail located near Hazelwood, Missouri that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash